BLAST E-values: how they are calculated and what they mean

 Interpreting E-values

 E-values are not fixed thresholds for determining the significance of an alignment.
-Always consider the biological context.
+Always consider the biological context and the datasets used.

 In many cases, BLAST analysis is just a first step.
 In particular, a stronger E-value does not necessarily imply a stronger evolutionary relationship.